davidivkovic/cloud5/README.md

 ```

 ## Testing
+The tests were included in the application project itself for the sake of simplicity.
 The `dotnet` CLI is required in order to run the unit tests.

-Run the `dotnet test` command in your terminal to get the test report.
+Run the `dotnet test` command in your terminal to get the test report:

 ```
 Passed!  - Failed:     0, Passed:     1, Skipped:     0, Total:     1, Duration: 19 ms - Cloud5.dll (net7.0)